Last updated on January 6th, 2020

 When starting a business of your own, there are a lot of things you need to plan for and decide upon.
 One of those many different decisions and creations you need to think on is that of your business’s logo.
 While you may think it a minor thing at first, your business’s logo is an incredibly important aspect to building your start-up into a successful business that can stand up to your competitors.
 So, whether you’re working on developing your business’s logo all on your own, or you’re looking to get some help from a designer, here are some critical tips you need to keep in mind.1.
 Standing Apart

 As you might expect, a business logo is more than just a symbol to tell consumers who you are.
 Your logo is a way to set your business apart from all the rest.
 It’s a way for you to distinguish your business from all your competitors.
-When designing your logo, you may be tempted to imitate pieces or sections of other logos, but that is definitely a bad idea.
+When designing your logo, you may be tempted to imitate pieces or sections of other business logos, but that is definitely a bad idea.
 As Mashable states, creating a unique logo isn’t just about avoiding imitation; it’s about making something different and out-of-the-box.

 2. Multiple Meanings

 How many times have you seen a company logo, or any symbol really, that says one thing, but also says another in its symbolism or otherwise?
 Chances are you’ve seen a few.
-And it’s a good idea for you to try and implement this idea in your own business logo.
+And it’s a good idea for you to try and implement this idea in your own business to design business logo.
 As Design Shack calls it, you want to use visual double entendre; where you have more than one picture of meaning in your logo.
 Doing this will not only make your logo memorable, it’ll also make it more alluring to consumers who find it clever and imaginative.

 3. Learning What’s Effective